rajTeabox/Rajashekar-Travel-Earth/README.md

   <b><i>must and should open in local host</i></b>
   1.clone or download the project in our local.<br/>
   2.for instant opening - open the project in IDE like Intelij Idea or Webstrom etc..<br/>
-  3.In project we can see src folder, open index.html file.<br/>
+  3.In project we can see Event-Creator folder in that we can see src sub folder, open index.html file.<br/>
   4.And open in browser of instant local-host server.</br>

 </div>